cchum/sw-dev-fall-2022-git-github-fundamentals-cchum/README.md

 * Open a pull request and let your teacher know that you’ve finished this course.
 * Create a new markdown file in this repository.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!

+I leanrned how to some what use pull request.
+I am still confused on fully how to use it.
+I think I would need more practice om this.

 ## 📝 Optional next steps
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.